Jim Haslett

-James Donald Haslett (born December 9, 1955) is an American football coach and former linebacker who is the head coach of the Seattle Sea Dragons of the XFL.
-He played college football for the IUP Crimson Hawks before being drafted by the Buffalo Bills in the second round of the 1979 NFL Draft; he went on to be named NFL Defensive Rookie of the Year.
+James Donald Haslett (born December 9, 1955) is an American football coach and former linebacker who was most recently the head coach of the Seattle Sea Dragons of the XFL.
+He played college football for the IUP Big Indians before being drafted by the Buffalo Bills in the second round of the 1979 NFL draft; he went on to be named NFL Defensive Rookie of the Year.

-Haslett's coaching career began in the late 1980s, with him rejoining the NFL by the mid 1990s.
+Haslett's coaching career began in the late 1980s, with him rejoining the NFL by the mid-1990s.
 In 2000, he was hired as head coach of the New Orleans Saints and was named the NFL Coach of the Year.
 He has also served as head coach for the Florida Tuskers of the United Football League (UFL).

 Playing career

-Haslett attended Indiana University of Pennsylvania, and was selected in the second round of the 1979 NFL Draft by the Buffalo Bills.
+Haslett attended Indiana University of Pennsylvania, and was selected in the second round of the 1979 NFL draft by the Buffalo Bills.
 He was a linebacker for the Buffalo Bills through 1985; he broke his leg during a 1986 preseason contest, ending his time with the Bills.
 He made a brief comeback with the New York Jets in 1987.
 He was named the NFL Defensive Rookie of the Year for 1979.
 In a 2005 article in the Pittsburgh Post-Gazette, Haslett admitted to using steroids while playing for the Buffalo Bills.
 Haslett went on record saying that "everybody tried it" to gain a competitive advantage against opposing teams.

 Coaching career

-University at Buffalo

-Haslett's first coaching position was as an assistant coach at the University at Buffalo from 1988 to 1990.
-He is the second assistant coach of the University of Buffalo Bulls to move and become a head coach in the NFL.
-The first was Buddy Ryan.
+Early coaching career

+Haslett began his coaching career at the University at Buffalo in 1988 as a linebackers coach before being promoted to defensive coordinator in 1989.
+After three seasons with Buffalo, Haslett became the defensive coordinator for the Sacramento Surge of the World League of American Football for the team's inaugural season in 1991.
+The league suspended operations after the 1992 season.

-NFL assistant coaching positions
+NFL coaching career

 Haslett began his NFL coaching career as a linebackers coach for the Los Angeles Raiders in 1993.
-Haslett next coached linebackers for the New Orleans Saints in 1995 and was promoted to defensive coordinator for the 1996 season.
-Haslett then coordinated the Pittsburgh Steelers defense for the 1997 through 1999 seasons.
+After two seasons with the Raiders, Haslett was hired as linebackers coach for the New Orleans Saints.
+He was promoted to defensive coordinator for the 1996 season.
+After head coach Jim Mora quit during the season, Haslett was offered the interim head coach position, but he declined, and was not retained by new head coach Mike Ditka for the 1997 season.

+Haslett was then hired as the defensive coordinator for the Pittsburgh Steelers, where he coached for three seasons from 1997 to 1999.